wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 Output:
 - true or false
-- Illegal argument exception
+- Illegal argument exception (Has to have exactly 3 cards to trade in)

 ## BVA Step 4
 ### Test value 1
 Input: collection with two wild cards

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 2
 Input: collection with one wild card and one infantry card

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 3
 Input: collection with two infantry card

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 4
 Input: collection with two calvary card

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 5
 Input: collection with two artillery card

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 6
 Input: collection with one infantry card and two calvary cards